Provide Certified Technical Skills Training

 - Correctional Industry needs

-- Staff and operational ability
+- Staff capabilities

-- Pursue partnerships with certificate program providers.
+6. Pursue partnerships with certification program providers

 - Universities, community colleges and technical schools.
 Schools and universities are an excellent resource for classroom training and will often provide this training within the prison environment.